goviinddd/automated-pdf-merger/README.md

 Create a .env file in the root directory.

-Add your Gemini API key (if using the fallback feature):
+Add your Gemini API key :

 GEMINI_API_KEY=your_api_key_here